-NOTE: If there is no key in the ignition switch, pressing the LOCK button on the RKE transmitter while you are inside the vehicle will activate the Vehicle Security Alarm System.
-Opening a door with the Vehicle Security Alarm activated will cause the alarm to sound.
-Press the UNLOCK button to deactivate the Vehicle Security Alarm System.
+NOTE: If there is no key in the ignition switch, pressing the LOCK button on the RKE transmitter while you are inside the vehicle will activate the Vehicle Security Alarm system.
+Opening a door with the system activated will cause the alarm to sound.
+Press the UNLOCK button to deactivate the Vehicle Security Alarm system.